 A choke tube also determines to some extent the shotgun's effective range.
 The tighter the constriction of the tube, the farther the range.
 For example, a full choke is most effective at 40 to 50 yards; an improved cylinder is most effective from 20 to 35 yards.

 The most commonly used choke tubes are these:

-- Super-Full/Extra-Full: Sometimes called "gobbler getters," these are ideally suited for the head shots necessary when turkey hunting.
+- Super-Full/Extra-Full: Two choke types sometimes called "gobbler getters," these are ideally suited for the head shots necessary when turkey hunting.
 They have extra-tight constrictions and the densest patterns.